Fidomi/portfolio-next/README.md

 # Still to do

--   Adding somes animations with gsap
+-   Adding somes animation with gsap
 -   Tests with jest
 -   ...